Running Marketing Campaigns

 When you are embarking on new marketing, one of the very first things you’re going to want to do is to create a campaign to help document information.
 Campaigns are the basis of everything else that we do with the app; all the other activities, all the other features kind of build on that.

-Setting up a marketing campaign initially requires that you go to the analytics campaigns, which will show you the reporting and all the campaigns that you have in the system.
+Setting up a marketing campaign initially requires that you go to the analytics campaigns in our campaigns tool to see the reporting and all the campaigns you have in the system.

-Here are a couple of the best practices when you are setting up a marketing campaign;
+Here are a couple of the best practices when setting up a marketing campaign;

-- First, you should really be looking as granular as possible about the campaigns you’re setting up.
+- First, you should be looking as granular as possible about the campaigns you’re setting up.

 How Our System Helps to Manage Marketing Campaigns